Node.js SDK

 Type safe feature flags

-To get type checked feature flags, add the list of flags to your bucket.ts
+To get type checked feature flags, install the Bucket CLI:

-file.
-Any feature look ups will now be checked against the list you maintain.
+Any feature look ups will now be checked against the features that exist in Bucket.

 Using with Express